CfSOtago/energyPAPs/README.md

 We will then quickly review your addition for completeness and add it to the repo.
 We may also ask for further details...

 If all of this is way beyond your github comfort zone then do not panic, ask a friendly grad student.
-Or you cuuld simply edit the repo directly online.
+Or you could simply edit the repo directly online.
 This will require a [github account](https://help.github.com/en/articles/signing-up-for-a-new-github-account) as it goes through the same edit -> commit -> pull request process.

 However you don't need to have designed a study to contribute.
 You can also comment, or raise an [issue](https://github.com/CfSOtago/energyPAPs/issues) on an existing entry - to ask for further details for example.